Human Rights

 - Global e-Sustainability Initiative (GeSI): Since 2012, AT&T has participated in GeSI’s Human Rights Working Group to pursue a practical means of implementing the U.N.
 Guiding Principles on Business and Human Rights across the information and communications technology (ICT) sector, which includes internet providers, telecoms and manufacturers.
 The working group is also coordinating GeSI’s involvement in the European Commission’s project to develop human rights guidance for the ICT sector.

 - Global System for Mobile Communications Association (GSMA): AT&T participates in GSMA’s Sustainability Network to address salient human rights issues for mobile operators throughout their value chains.
-The network discusses relevant issues and shares practical guidance for companies responding to human rights issues.
+The network discusses relevant issues and shares practical guidance for companies responding to human rights concerns.

-- WePROTECT Global Alliance: AT&T is a member of the WePROTECT Global Alliance, an international movement dedicated to ending child sexual exploitation and abuse online to make the digital world safer for children.
+- WeProtect Global Alliance: AT&T is a member of the WeProtect Global Alliance, an international movement dedicated to ending child sexual exploitation and abuse online to make the digital world safer for children.

 - National Center for Missing & Exploited Children (NCMEC): AT&T is committed to cooperating with local, state and federal law enforcement and child protection organizations, such as NCMEC, in their efforts to protect children online and to pursue child predators and those engaged with online child sexual abuse material.